Three's Company: Reception

 Three's Company premiered in the spring, in the middle of the 1976–77 season.
 In the 1960s and 1970s, midseason television programs were often cancelled after their original six-episode run in the spring.
 Network observers did not believe that Three's Company would go anywhere after its first six episodes.
 They were proven wrong when it raked in record ratings, breaking barriers at the time as the highest-rated midseason show ever broadcast on network television.
 ABC gladly renewed the show for a formal television season, giving it a permanent primetime spot during the 1977–78 television season.

 Ratings continued to climb throughout the years.
 The first episode, "A Man About the House", reached No. 28 for the week.
 The first episode to hit the No. 1 spot was February 14, 1978, when "Will the Real Jack Tripper..." was aired.
 The most-watched episode aired on March 13, 1979.
 It was titled "An Anniversary Surprise", and it centered around Stanley Roper selling the apartment, and the Ropers moving out.
 Immediately after the episode was the series premiere of the spinoff, The Ropers.

 TV movie

-In May 2003, NBC aired a two-hour television movie entitled Behind the Camera: The Unauthorized Story of Three's Company, a docudrama featuring actors portraying Ritter, Dewitt, Somers and other actors on the series.
+In May 2003, NBC aired a two-hour television movie entitled Behind the Camera: The Unauthorized Story of Three's Company, a docudrama featuring actors portraying Ritter (Bret Anthony), Dewitt (Melanie Paxson), Somers (Jud Tylor) and other actors on the series.
 The movie covered the entire run of the series, from the pilots to the final episode, but the contract negotiations and subsequent departure of Somers provided much of the drama.
 Dewitt co-produced and narrated the movie.
 Ritter and Somers both had some input, but neither appeared in the project.

 Film adaptation

 In 2016, New Line Cinema began negotiations to obtain the film rights to Three's Company with Abby Kohn and Marc Silverstein penning the screenplay.
-Robert Cort and Don Taffner, Jr. will produce the film and plan to have it set in the 1970s.
+Robert Cort and Don Taffner, Jr. would produce the film and planned to have it set in the 1970s.

+Legacy

+"Mrs. Roper Romps" likely began with the Southern Decadence event in New Orleans in 2013.
+The trend has reached nationwide status and led to The International Order of Mrs. Ropers, a group of local clubs whose members dress as Mrs. Roper or other characters from the series.
+A Tulsa, Oklahoma “Mrs. Roper Romp” on April 25, 2025 was held to benefit the homeless following a similar event in Yorba Linda, California.
+It prominently featured women wearing carrot-red frizzy hairstyles, big glasses, and caftans, similar to the Mrs. Roper character.
+The theme is said to be based on Mrs. Roper’s warmth, humor and style, embodying bringing people together for a worthy cause.